 24-Hour nurse line

-For 79 percent of employees, a skilled nurse is never more than a phone call away under their wellness plan, offering free, confidential medical help, according to the Kaiser Family Foundation.3
+For 69 percent of employees, a skilled nurse or provider is never more than a phone call away under their wellness plan, offering free, confidential medical help, according to the Kaiser Family Foundation.3

 Obviously, employees should call 9-1-1 or go to an emergency room for life-threatening situations.
 But if you’re not sure whether to see a doctor, visit an urgent care clinic, or try an over-the-counter remedy, it’s nice to have the option of giving a nurse line a call.
 Many health insurance providers put a phone number on the back of their ID cards.